phoubia/vexillon/README.md

 # Requirements & Installation

 Vexillon will install and run on almost every system.
-It's core won't function without Roblox so no reason to install it on Windows 8.1 64 bit or lower.
+It's core won't function without Roblox so no reason to install it on anything lower than Windows 8.1 64 bit or lower.

 To install and start using Vexillon go to the <a href="https://discord.gg/2FmzCe7NeG">Discord server</a> and hop over to the releases channel.
 If you can't seem to locate it find a reaction role in any channel most of the times the news channel.
 To download the latest version check the pinned message and click on the Mediafire link.